RemcoKuijpers/NFC_attendance_tracking/README.md

 git clone https://github.com/RemcoKuijpers/NFC_attendance_tracking.git
 ```
 #### Running on boot up
 If wou want to start the program on the bootup of the Raspberry Pi.
-You have to add the [Gui.desktop](https://github.com/RemcoKuijpers/NFC_attendance_tracking/blob/master/Gui.desktop) to the following folder on your Raspberry Pi:
+You have to add the [Gui.desktop](https://github.com/RemcoKuijpers/NFC_attendance_tracking/blob/master/Gui.desktop) (you might have to change the folder in this file depending on your installation path) to the following folder on your Raspberry Pi:
 ```
 /etc/xdg/autostart
 ```